falessa/falessa/README.md

 ### Hi there 👋

-🤖 I'm a Software Engineer, with over 10 years of experience as a QA Engineer and SDET.
+🤖 I'm a Software Engineer with over 10 years of experience as a QA Engineer and SDET.
+I'm currently exploring the Frontend Engineering field.

-📖 I deeply enjoy learning new things every day.
-A few years ago I started digging into Frontend engineering, especially working with React, Javascript/Typescript.
+📖 I’m passionate about learning and exploring new technologies.
+In recent years, I’ve been focused on frontend development, particularly working with React, React Native, and JavaScript/TypeScript.

-This is a professional and personal space to experiment, share and learn everyday ✨
+🤓 This GitHub space is both professional and personal - a place to experiment, stay up-to-date with the latest tech, and build creative solutions.

-Some of the projects I developed in my spare time are listed below.
-If you'd like to ask for a feature, report an issue or contribute, please [get in touch](https://www.linkedin.com/in/flaviagramajo/) 🙂
+Below are some projects I’ve developed in my spare time.
+If you'd like to request a feature, report an issue, or contribute, please [get in touch](https://www.linkedin.com/in/flaviagramajo/).
+I’m always happy to hear from the community!

-- [My workout](https://github.com/falessa/my-workout) (**React Native, Expo, Redux, Redux-persist, Javascript, Jest**): mobile app to create and store your workout plans.
+- [My workout](https://github.com/falessa/my-workout) (**React Native, Expo, Redux Toolkit, Redux-persist, Javascript, Jest**): A mobile app to create and store your workout plans.
 Go to the gym and leave your notebook and pen at home!
-- [Restaurants catalog](https://github.com/falessa/restaurants-catalog) (**React, MUI, Typescript, Apollo Client, testing-library**): search restaurants places anywhere in the world.
+- [Restaurants catalog](https://github.com/falessa/restaurants-catalog) (**React, MUI, Typescript, Apollo Client, testing-library**): Search for restaurants or any business anywhere in the world.
-- [Restaurant API proxy](https://github.com/falessa/restaurant-api-proxy) (**NodeJS, Typescript, Apollo Server, GraphQL**): Yelp GraphQL API Proxy.
+- [Restaurant API proxy](https://github.com/falessa/restaurant-api-proxy) (**NodeJS, Typescript, Apollo Server, GraphQL**): A Yelp GraphQL API Proxy.
 The backend for [Restaurants catalog](https://github.com/falessa/restaurants-catalog).

 <!--
 **falessa/falessa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.